 Research matters.
 It powers the medical treatments that keep our families healthy, the innovations that create high-paying jobs, the technologies that help our farmers grow food more efficiently, and the tools our military and first responders rely on to protect and serve.
 And working alongside researchers, students gain valuable real-world experience for their future careers.

-At the UW, we’re proud to conduct more federally sponsored research on behalf of the American people than any other public university — changing lives and boosting the nation’s global competitiveness.
+At the University of Washington, we’re proud to conduct more federally sponsored research on behalf of the American people than any other public university — changing lives and boosting the nation’s global competitiveness.

 UW research makes a difference